ngthomas/sturgeon_fluidigm/README.md

 ```sh
 git clone https://github.com/ngthomas/sturgeon_fluidigm
 ```
-Then you should ensure that you have all the R libraries that we use:  (LIST)
+Then you should ensure that you have R (version > 3.2) and all the R libraries that we use:  (LIST)

 2. Run a series of R scripts.
 We have all the necessary scripts set up to run in order in the directory `./R-main/`.
 Each of them should be run with the current